Unable to connect to the server (transaction aborted: timeout)

 Performance issues can also be intermittent with your Salesforce instance.
 Refer to trust.salesforce.com to check for any known performance degradation.
 If performance is still unacceptable, refer to the resources below to determine if you need to add custom indexes to problem fields.
 If you suspect the performance problem is specific to ActionGrid, Contact Support.
 If you still cannot resolve the issue, we recommend submitting a case to Salesforce support to ask for a query performance evaluation.
 (ActionGrid can provide an example SOQL query to help diagnose the issue.)

-To file a support case, perform the following steps:
+To file a support case: